2Parale/2Performant-Product-Importer/readme.txt

 == Installation ==

-1. Upload `2performant-product-importer` to the `/wp-content/plugins/` directory
+1. Unzip and upload `2performant-product-importer` to the `/wp-content/plugins/` directory of your site
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin's settings
 1. Place `<?php tp_the_product_info('info_field'); ?>` in your templates